 - Alpha Phi Sigma is a springboard for professional growth.
 Opportunities are made available to members for promoting their research, receiving national recognition, and meeting and interacting with leaders in the criminal justice field, as well as Alpha Phi Sigma members of other chapters across the country.

-- The United States Government recognizes membership in Alpha Phi Sigma, as meeting one of the requirements for entrance at the GS-7 level in the Federal service.
+- The United States Government recognizes membership in Alpha Phi Sigma as meeting one of the requirements for entrance at the GS-7 level in the Federal service.

-Alpha Phi Sigma is well represented in the professional ranks of all areas of the criminal justice field.
-The membership directories of the national professional associations, such as The Academy of Criminal Justice Sciences (ACJS), The American Society of Criminology (ASC), American Correctional Association (ACA) are studded with the names of Alpha Phi Sigma members, both active and alumni.
-This is significant example, demonstrating that Alpha Phi Sigma’s purposes are being fulfilled.
+- Alpha Phi Sigma is well represented in the professional ranks of all areas of the criminal justice field.
+The membership directories of the national professional associations, such as The Academy of Criminal Justice Sciences (ACJS), The American Society of Criminology (ASC), and American Correctional Association (ACA) are filled with the names of Alpha Phi Sigma members, both active and alumni.
+This demonstrates that Alpha Phi Sigma’s purposes are being fulfilled.

 - The networking opportunities made through Alpha Phi Sigma are valuable throughout the members’ educational and professional careers.